RedPRL/algaeff/README.markdown

 OCaml is bringing algebraic effects to the mainstream, and this library aims to collect reusable effect-based components we have identified.

+## Stability

+⚠ The API is experimental and unstable.
+We will break things if doing so leads to a better design.

 ## How to Use It

 ### OCaml >= 5.0.0, OCaml 4.12+domains, or OCaml 4.12+domains+effects